LexiWhiting/math5610/README.md

 # Math 5610 Computational Linear Algebra

-This repository contains the homework and software manual done by Alexis Whiting.
+This repository contains the homework and software manual done by Alexis Whiting for Math 5610.

 ### Links for content for Math 5610: